Premium Tours in Picton

 1. Hike the Queen Charlotte Track

 Starting with one of New Zealand’s premium hiking trails, the Queen Charlotte Track is a multi-day walk without having to give up comforts associated with spending time in the wilderness.
 Stay in upscale lodges nestled in picturesque bays between days of hiking over forested hills, winding through lush forest and along wonderful coves and inlets.
-While we offer advice on how to organise your trip independently in The Ultimate Guide to the Queen Charlotte Track, a range of classic to all-inclusive packages can be organised with Natural Encounters Walks.
+While we offer advice on how to organise your trip independently in The Ultimate Guide to the Queen Charlotte Track, a range of classic to all-inclusive packages can be organised with Natural Encounters Walks – find out more on Viator and Tripadvisor.

 Location: Between Ship Cove and Anakiwa.
 Access to Ship Cove is via water taxi, while Anakiwa is approximately 23km (14 miles) from Picton by road.